FindArticles FindArticles

 SHARE

-Databricks has confirmed a fresh $1 billion funding round that pegs the data and AI platform at roughly $100 billion, supported by an annual recurring revenue run rate of $4 billion.
-The milestone underscores how aggressively enterprises are standardizing on the “lakehouse” for analytics and generative AI, and how investors are pricing that strategic position.
+Databricks is announcing a new $1 billion funding round today that values the data and AI platform at around $100 billion, give or take, fueled by an annual recurring revenue run rate of $4 billion.
+The milestone highlights the extent to which enterprises are moving aggressively to standardize on the “lakehouse” for analytics and generative AI, and investors are pricing that strategic position.

 Table of Contents